pomsky-lang/website/content/blog/pomsky-0-7/index.md

 toc: true
 ---

-> I just released pomsky 0.7 with a new, much faster parser.
+> I just released Pomsky 0.7 with a new, much faster parser.

 ![Pomsky](pomsky.jpg)

-## What is pomsky?
+## What is Pomsky?

 Pomsky is a portable, modern syntax for regular expressions.
 It has powerful features, such as variables, and a much more readable syntax.
-Check out the [language tour](https://pomsky-lang.org/docs/language-tour/basics/) to quickly get familiar with pomsky, or the [examples](https://pomsky-lang.org/docs/examples/) to see some real pomsky expressions.
+Check out the [language tour](https://pomsky-lang.org/docs/language-tour/basics/) to quickly get familiar with Pomsky, or the [examples](https://pomsky-lang.org/docs/examples/) to see some real Pomsky expressions.

 Pomsky is _not_ a regex engine.
-Instead, a pomsky expression is transpiled to a normal RegExp, compatible with many RegExp engines, including JavaScript, Java, PCRE, Ruby, Python, Rust and .NET.
+Instead, a Pomsky expression is transpiled to a normal RegExp, compatible with many RegExp engines, including JavaScript, Java, PCRE, Ruby, Python, Rust and .NET.

 ## Summary of the changes